git-ogawa/raspi-statmon/docs/source/start.md

 <img src="../img/login.png" width="400px">

-The button is hidden (when connected from the raspberry pi).
+The button is hidden (when connected from other PC).
 :::

 :::{figure-md} fig-target